Memphis vs. Vanderbilt Predictions, College Basketball BetMGM Promo Codes, & Picks - December 23

 Memphis Performance Insights

-- The Tigers have a +75 scoring differential, topping opponents by 6.9 points per game.
-They're putting up 79.4 points per game to rank 81st in college basketball and are giving up 72.5 per outing to rank 226th in college basketball.
+- The Tigers' +75 scoring differential (outscoring opponents by 6.9 points per game) is a result of scoring 79.4 points per game (81st in college basketball) while giving up 72.5 per outing (225th in college basketball).

-- Memphis loses the rebound battle by an average of 1.1 boards.
-It is collecting 36.7 rebounds per game (182nd in college basketball) compared to its opponents' 37.8 per outing.
+- Memphis averages 36.7 rebounds per game (183rd in college basketball) while allowing 37.8 per contest to its opponents.
+It is outrebounded by 1.1 boards per game.

-- Memphis makes 7.9 three-pointers per game (146th in college basketball), while its opponents have made 8.1 on average.
+- Memphis makes 7.9 three-pointers per game (145th in college basketball) at a 34.1% rate (156th in college basketball), compared to the 8.1 its opponents make while shooting 31% from deep.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.